• Ductile Iron Pipe Model:T type / K type / Flange type Length: 6M System 1

 UV degradation is not something that ductile iron pipes naturally resist.
 When they are exposed to sunlight, the UV radiation can cause degradation in various materials, including ductile iron.
 However, it is important to understand that the rate at which ductile iron pipes degrade due to UV radiation is relatively slow when compared to materials like plastics or rubber.
 To prevent UV degradation from negatively impacting ductile iron pipes, protective actions can be taken.
 These can include coating the pipes with a paint that is resistant to UV radiation or applying an external protective layer.
 By doing so, the impact of UV radiation can be minimized.
 Additionally, proper installation and maintenance practices can also contribute to the longevity and durability of ductile iron pipes.
 It is worth noting that while UV degradation may not be the main concern for ductile iron pipes, other factors like corrosion, chemical attack, or mechanical stress can still affect their performance and lifespan.
 Therefore, it is important to consider all potential environmental factors and take appropriate protective measures accordingly.

-Q: Can ductile iron pipes be used for trenchless installation methods?
+Q: Can ductile iron pipes be used in high-temperature applications?

 Send your message to us